Avanatiker/WorldTools/README.md

 4. **Launch Minecraft:** Launch Minecraft with the Fabric profile.

-5. **Start Using WorldTools:** Once in the game, you can access WorldTools' features through its user interface.
+5. **Start Using WorldTools:** Once in the game, you can access WorldTools' features through its user interface (coming soon™) or the command line.

 ## Usage